-The appropriate magnitude of adjustment for ‘fair’ differences requires a potentially contestable normative assumption about how far people with different needs and preferences should be treated differently.
+Ascertaining the appropriate magnitude of adjustment for ‘fair’ differences requires a potentially contestable normative assumption about how far people with different needs and preferences should be treated differently.
 This is an assumption about ‘vertical equity’ – the appropriately different treatment of people who differ in relevant respects.
 Except in rare cases where it is reasonable to assume that all individuals have identical needs and preferences for health care, it is not possible to measure horizontal equity in health care without making a normative assumption about vertical equity.
 The simplest and most common vertical equity assumption is that the current population average relationship between need and utilisation is appropriate (i.e. ‘on average, the system gets it right’).
 This assumption implies that need adjustment should be performed by estimating needed health care using population average reference values of non-need characteristics.
 An alternative assumption is that the need–utilisation relationship among socio-economically advantaged individuals is appropriate (i.e. ‘the system gets it right for socio-economically advantaged patients’).
 Different vertical equity assumptions involving different reference values are also possible, as are assumptions based on expert opinion about what the need–utilisation relationship should ideally be, rather than on data on what it currently is.

 Another problem is that data on health care needs are often limited and may underestimate the additional needs of socio-economically disadvantaged individuals.
-Data for the empirical studies of departures from equity in health care tend to be drawn either from household survey data or from administrative data (primarily routine hospital data, but also care in primary settings and specialised clinical registry data for particular conditions).
+Data for the empirical studies of departures from equity in health care tend to be drawn either from household survey data or from administrative data (primarily routine hospital data, but also data on care in primary settings and specialised clinical registry data for particular conditions).
 One common limitation in both kinds of data is lack of detailed information on either stage of illness or multi-morbidity (the combination of multiple diseases in the same individual), both of which may tend to be more severe in deprived individuals.
 A particular limitation in survey data is reporting bias in measures of self-reported health, whereby disadvantaged individuals tend to self-report better subjective health despite having worse ‘objective’ disease status from an external clinical perspective.
 This applies both to general measures of health and to reports of specific health conditions.

-Another limitation of general household survey data is that sample size limitations preclude studies of inequalities in the use of specific health care technologies for specific conditions.
+Another limitation of general household survey data is that small sample sizes preclude studies of inequalities in the use of specific health care technologies for specific conditions.
 Although administrative data have larger sample sizes, they have limited measures of ability to pay.
 For example, UK administrative data on health do not include measures of patient or household ability to pay and have not been matched to other administrative data that provide such measures, such as tax records.
 The approach taken in all administrative data studies in England is to proxy ability to pay by measures of the socio-economic status of the population of the area in which the patient lives.
 Most studies in England since 2001 have used variants of the ‘Index of Multiple Deprivation’ based on just over 32,000 English small-area neighbourhoods of approximately 1,500 people (minimum 1,000 and maximum 3,000) that were introduced in the 2001 Census.
 Area deprivation is correlated with individual socio-economic status, due to house price differentials and wealth-related housing segregation.
 However, the correlation is imperfect – rich individuals may live in deprived areas and poor individuals may live in non-deprived areas.
 Furthermore, there are potential biases due to migration and consequent change in the individual-level composition of areas over time.